ollym/parrot/README.md

 ## Installation

+### NPM (Node Package Manager)

+The easiest way to install parrot is by using NPM as follows:

+    npm install parrot

+Or globally by:

+    npm install -g parrot

+### Alternatively

 Open up your project folder, create a folder called 'lib/parrot' if it doesn't exist already.
 Navigate to that folder and place the parrot index.js within that folder.
 The url to download the parrot files can be found here:

 	http://github.com/ollym/parrot/zipball/master